 If you have a little more time to explore Spain, you can catch the bus from Malaga to Fuengirola, then another from Fuengirola to Ronda, which takes you through two multi-colored mountain ranges.
 Although this takes about 40 minutes longer, it's worth it if you're a big fan of awe-inspiring natural landscapes.
 Plus, Fuengirola is another great city to visit along the way.

 Once you're ready to depart, the best way to go is by taking E-15 along the coast, past Fuengirola and Marbella to San Pedro de Alcántara; then, take the A-376 from San Pedro de Alcántara for 44 kilometers before taking the A-369 to Ronda.
-All of this should take about one hour and 45 minutes.
+All of this should take about 1 hour, 45 minutes.

 Since renting a car provides you more flexibility in your trip itinerary, you could consider continuing your adventure with a trip to Seville, the capital and largest city of Andalusia.
-It takes about another hour and 45 minutes to get to Seville from Ronda, so you could explore Ronda all day long and be in Seville by dinner time.
+It takes about another 1 hour, 45 minutes to get to Seville from Ronda, so you could explore Ronda all day long and be in Seville by dinner time.

 What to See in Ronda

 Without a doubt, Ronda is one of the most picturesque towns in Spain.
 Of all the famous "white villages" around Malaga, Ronda is by far the most famous, and once you arrive it's apparent why.
-The city is separated by a huge ravine, and an 18th-century bridge connects the two sides in what has to be one of the most Instagrammable spots in all of Spain.
-Most visitors come to Ronda to marvel at its beauty and then head off to the nearest big city, but it's worth staying a night if you have the time.
-Modern-day bullfighting was invented in Ronda, and the Plaza de Toros is worth visiting for its architecture alone (just make sure no bullfights are happening that day if you prefer to skip the gore).
-Small balconies are placed around the city as well that perilously hang out over dramatic drops.
-The views are unbeatable, but locals refer to them as balcones coños, in reference to the expletive you'll scream out when you look down at the plunge.
+The city is special because its two sides are separated by a deep ravine and connected by an 18th-century bridge.
+Whether you're a professional photographer or just an amateur Instagrammer, it's one of the most photogenic backdrops you'll ever encounter.
+Many tourists come for the day, snap a picture of the bridge, and head out, but it's worth staying the night if you have the time.
+Modern-day bullfighting traces its roots back to Ronda and you can visit the impressive Plaza de Toros building for a history lesson—but avoid a day where a bullfight is happening if you prefer to skip the gore.
+Take a look down into Ronda's deep ravine by stepping out onto one of the many viewing points peppered around the city.
+These small balconies jut out over the drop and locals call them balcones coños, in reference to the expletive you'll scream out when you see the plunge below you.